-4.11.5.
+4.11.6.
 Loans and receivables

 Loans and receivables are non-derivative, interest-bearing financial assets with determinable or fixed receipts or payments.
 After initial measurement, such financial assets are subsequently valued at amortised cost using the effective interest rate method, less any impairment.
 Amortised cost is calculated by taking into account any premium or discount on acquisition, and any costs that are an integral part of the effective interest rate.
 The effective interest rate amortisation is included in finance income in the statement of profit or loss and other comprehensive income, with losses arising from impairment being recognised in finance costs for loans, and in cost of sales or other operating expenses for receivables.

-4.11.6.
+Such financial instruments are only derecognised once there is considered to be no realistic prospect of the asset or any affiliated cash flows from being recovered, and any collateral has been realised or transferred.
+If the amount of the impairment loss increases or decreases because of events occurring after recognition, the reported impairment loss is increased or reduced by adjusting an allowance account, with a derecognised financial asset being credited to the statement of profit or loss and other comprehensive income if it is recovered at a later date.

+4.11.7.
 Derecognition

 An asset is primarily derecognised when the rights to receive cash flow from the asset have expired or been transferred.
 This is as a result of the Rusneftegaz Group having transferred substantially all the risks and rewards of the asset, or neither transferring nor retaining substantially all the risks and rewards of the asset, but has transferring control of the asset.
 Any gain or loss arising on derecognition of the asset is included in the statement of profit or loss and other comprehensive income, and calculated as the difference between the net disposal proceeds and the book value of the asset.
+An asset may also be derecognised if the rights to receive cash flows from an asset have been transferred to another party or the Rusneftegaz Group has an obligation to pay said cash flows in full under a pass-through arrangement, and also has transferred substantially all of the risks and rewards of an asset or has neither transferred or retained all the risks and rewards of the asset, but has transferred control.